arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ---
-title: 'Arduino GIGA R1 Cheat Sheet'
+title: "Arduino GIGA R1 Cheat Sheet"
-description: 'Learn how to set up the GIGA R1, get a quick overview of the components, information regarding pins and how to use different Serial (SPI, I2C, UART), and much, much more.'
+description: "Learn how to set up the GIGA R1, get a quick overview of the components, information regarding pins and how to use different Serial (SPI, I2C, UART), and much, much more."
 tags:
   - Installation
   - I2C